yourexodus/capstone_CDC/README.md

       <td>07/26</td>
       <td>Fixed SSH issues with Github.
 Followed the steps in a youtube video.
 Added link above.
 Created program and Ran in Pycharm.
 Program displays a menu in the terminal and attempts to use Pickel file load to make a prediction.
 Failed.
 As a result, I have decided to switch gears from pickel files.
 I have found a udemy class that will show me how to encapsulate models into classes in jupyter notebook and use them in pycharm
 </td>
       <td>Deleted my repository folder and recloned to my local drive.
-Now able to use git cmd (add, commit , push) in GitBash to update my repository in Githubs</td>
+Now able to use git cmd (add, commit , push, pull) in GitBash to update my repository in Githubs</td>
     </tr>
     <tr>
       <td>07/26</td>